Current Mortgage Rates in South Dakota — The Mortgage Reports

 Today's Mortgage Rates in South Dakota

-Today’s mortgage and refinance rates plus current home buying and refinance advice for South Dakota residents
+Today's mortgage and refinance rates plus current home buying and refinance advice for South Dakota residents.

-Buying a home in South Dakota
+Buying a Home in South Dakota

 If you’re buying a home in South Dakota, you can use any of the nationwide mortgage programs that provide affordable, accessible home loans.
 That includes government-backed mortgage programs like:

-• FHA loans: let you put just 3.5% down
+• FHA loans, which let you put just 3.5% down

 But South Dakotans also benefit from state-level mortgage programs.
-These can be especially helpful if you're a first-time home buyer, or don't have a ton of money for a down payment.
-If either of those applies to you, check out programs like: For more information about how to purchase and finance your new home, see our complete guide to home buying.
+These can be especially helpful if you’re a first-time home buyer, or don’t have a ton of money for a down payment.

-Refinancing a home in South Dakota
+Refinancing in South Dakota

 South Dakota has very few state laws that stand in the way of a homeowner refinancing.
-So, unlike in some other states, you don’t:

 • Need an attorney